mrliptontea/PurpleMine2/README.md

 If you want to customize PurpleMine to your needs, first, make sure that you have installed [node.js](http://nodejs.org/) and `npm` is available in your terminal.

-If haven't yet, you need to install grunt:

-    npm install grunt-cli -g

 Then, from the directory that contains PurpleMine run:

     npm install

 Now all the dependencies should be ready to use.
 Run one more command:

-    grunt watch
+    npm run watch

 And now the grunt is watching for changes in files placed in `src/` folder.
-Just change what you need, and it'll run SASS preprocessor automatically.
+Just change what you need, and it'll run Sass preprocessor automatically.

-Regrettably, optional file include is not possible in SASS, so I would recommend creating a new file, e.g. `src/sass/_custom-variables.scss` and importing it a the beginning of the `application.scss` file.
+Regrettably, optional file include is not possible in Sass, so I would recommend creating a new file, e.g. `src/sass/_custom-variables.scss` and importing it a the beginning of the `application.scss` file.
 That way all the variables with the `!default` flag could be overridden.

 The path `src/sass/_custom-variables.scss` is added to `.gitignore` so it should make upgrading PurpleMine with keeping your changes rather painless, given that the only thing you changed in PurpleMine's source was adding this one line with `@import "custom-variables";`.